 Frequently Asked Questions

 Whether you're an EV novice or expert, questions arise.
 We believe there are no stupid questions.
 When it comes to EVs and conversions, answering your questions can avoid mistakes like burning out a controller, or avoid hazards which can injure yourself or others.
 This is why we are committed to support and sharing as much knowledge as we can.
 Below you will find answers to many of the basics for any type of EV project.
 Topics are grouped by transportation type when applicable only to specific systems.
 If you can't find the answer you're looking for here, please send us an email so we can address your questions thoroughly.
-Let's start this discussion and keep it going!

 The Big Picture

 - I want to build an EV!
 How do I start and what do I need?

 The first step in your project is take an honest inventory on your desired performance and available budget.
 Many people start their conversion before realizing it may cost them more than buying a used production EV.
 Here are some simple questions to ask:

 - How far do I need to drive between charges, and how often do I need this range?

 - What vehicle do I plan to convert?
 How heavy is it, and how much space and payload can it provide for batteries?

 - What speed will I drive and how often will I be climbing hills?

 - How much am I willing to spend on parts and support, including motor, batteries, machining services and installation?